Agatha Christie: Murder on the Orient Express: Plot

-Unique to this adaptation of the story, Marceau finds additional clues such as a crate full of living accommodations in the security vault of the baggage compartment and a picture of Michel's family, despite Barnaby Lewes reporting that the man has none.
+Unique to this adaptation of the story, Antoinette finds additional clues such as a crate full of living accommodations in the security vault of the baggage compartment and a picture of Michel's family, despite Barnaby Lewes reporting that the man has none.
 After explaining the second solution, Poirot reveals that Michel is not who he appears, but is in fact Robert Perkinson, Cassetti's criminal partner.
 Perkinson confirms this to the shock of the other passengers, and reveals that Cassetti kept Daisy Armstrong at his house.
 But when he and his brother, Jeffrey, refused to kill Daisy, Cassetti decided to do the job himself.
 In doing so, he gunned down Perkinson's daughter, Teresa, whom he mistook for Daisy.
 Afterwards, Perkinson and his wife fled to France and raised Daisy as their own daughter.

 Perkinson reveals that, after his wife's death, he had sought out Pierre Michel, and that Michel had told him of the plan to murder Cassetti.
 However, in spite of his own loss, he was too afraid to go through with it himself.
 Since the others had never seen Michel in person, Perkinson volunteered to impersonate Michel and stab Cassetti on his behalf so that he could get revenge for Teresa's death.
 He then reveals that the now 13-year-old Daisy Armstrong has been hidden in the baggage compartment of the train during the journey, having boarded at Belgrade disguised as an attendant.
 Daisy then comes out to meet the people who thought she was dead.
-Poirot, Dr. Constantine, and Marceau decide to tell the police officials the first solution – that an unknown assassin came aboard the train, killed Rachett, and left.
+Poirot, Dr. Constantine, and Antoinette decide to tell the police when they arrive in Brod, the first solution – that an unknown assassin came aboard the train, killed Rachett, and left.
 The passengers are overjoyed that Daisy is alive and Poirot concludes that it is "a most satisfactory solution indeed."